24 Hours in Queenstown

 Got some time in the afternoon or evening?
 After a bit of respite from the cold mountain air?
 Keen to unwind with wine?
 The Winery is a cosy spot in the centre of town where you can sample a wide range of local wines.
 With the swipe of a card and the press of a button, you can pick from over 80 wines, including, my personal favourite, many a Central Otago Pinot Noir.
 You have the option of three pour sizes — taste, half glass, or full glass — so you can try a few different wines before settling on a glass of your favourite.
 With big comfy chairs, delicious local wines, and grazing platters, The Winery is the perfect spot to spend an hour or two.

 Finally, if rest and relaxation is what you're after you can't go past Onsen.
-Unwind with a massage or luxuriate in hot pools while sipping bubbly and taking in the mountain views that make Queenstown iconic.
+Unwind with a massage or luxuriate in hot pools while sipping bubbly and taking in the mountain views that make Queenstown iconic (so fancy ).
 Onsen is about 10km out of town, but the complimentary shuttle will get you there and back if you don't have a vehicle.
 It's open until late so you can book a sunset or night session and enjoy a view of the stars.
 You'll want to book in advance though — Onsen is popular, and it's not hard to see why.